FlatTek/misc-tools/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Since this is a collection of software, the software without license info is licensed under the MIT License, otherwise any embedded licenses take precedence.

 ## Acknowledgements